beefytech/Beef_website/beef-lang.org/content/language-guide/strings.md

 ### Ease of use

-The [Argument cascade operator]({{< ref "operators.md#unary" >}}) is can be especially useful when working with strings.
-To give the user control over allocations, strings are usually passed into methods, where they are modified.
-For the most part, these methods return void, which means that you don't miss out on any return values this way, but when methods return Result<T>, this should not be used and the result handled instead.
+The [Argument cascade operator]({{< ref "operators.md#unary" >}}) can be especially useful when working with strings.
+To give the user control over allocations, strings are usually passed into methods where they are modified.
+For the most part, these methods return void, which means that you don't miss out on any return values, though methods that return Result<T> can not be properly handled this way.

 ```C#
 void ToString(String strBuffer)